SlateFoundation/opened.js/SIGNED_REQUEST_FLOW.md

 ## Licensing and usage

-Before your app attempts to authenticate the user and pass his identity to OpenEd - it is advised that to warn the user of the upcoming authentication routine on a 3rd party application (i.e. OpenEd).
+Before your app attempts to authenticate the user and pass his identity to OpenEd - it is advised to warn the user of the upcoming authentication routine on a 3rd party application (i.e. OpenEd).
 Also, it is advised for your app to post a link to the OpenEd's License Terms.